Nebraska police shootout leaves one man dead after he barricaded himself inside a house

 A police-involved shootout in Omaha, Nebraska on Sunday left one man dead after he barricaded himself inside a home and fired off rounds from a gun.

-Deputy Chief Ken Kanger said Omaha officers responded to the area of S 41st Ave F St. regarding a white male in his 30s who was firing rounds off inside a house.
+Deputy Chief Ken Kanger said Omaha officers responded to a call regarding a white male in his 30s who was firing rounds off inside a house.

 Kanger said a woman was inside the house.
 A trained negotiator arrived on the scene and made contact with the suspect, Kanger said.
 The negotiator spoke with the suspect for around 20 minutes and the woman was released.